 Abstract

-Untargeted mass spectrometry is a robust tool for biology, but it usually requires much time on data analysis especially for system biology.
-We established a framework called MCnebula (Multiple-Chemical nebula) to facilitate mass spectrometry data analysis process by focusing on critical chemical classes and visualization in multiple dimensions.
-It consisted of three vital steps: (1) abundance-based classes (ABC) selection algorithm, (2) critical chemical classes to classify ‘features’ (compounds), (3) visualization as multiple Child-Nebulae (network graph) with annotation, chemical classification and structure.
-Notably, MCnebula can be applied to explore classification and structural characteristic of unknown compounds that beyond the limit of spectral library.
-What’s more, it is intuitive and convenient for pathway analysis and biomarker discovery due to its function of ABC selection and visualization.
+Untargeted mass spectrometry is a robust tool for biology, but it usually requires a large amount of time on data analysis, especially for system biology.
+A framework called Multiple-Chemical nebula (MCnebula) was developed herein to facilitate mass spectrometry data analysis process by focusing on critical chemical classes and visualization in multiple dimensions.
+This framework consisted of the three vital steps as follows: (1) abundance-based classes (ABC) selection algorithm, (2) critical chemical classes to classify ‘features’ (compounds), and (3) visualization as multiple Child-Nebulae (network graph) with annotation, chemical classification, and structure.
+Notably, MCnebula can be used to explore the classification and structural characteristic of unknown compounds beyond the limit of spectral library.
+Moreover, it is intuitive and convenient for pathway analysis and biomarker discovery because of its function of ABC selection and visualization.
 MCnebula was implemented in the R language.
-We provided a series of tools in the R packages to facilitate downstream analysis in a MCnebula-featured way, including feature selection (statistical analysis of binary comparisons), homology tracing of top features, pathway enrichment analysis, heat map clustering analysis, spectral visualization analysis, chemical information query and output analysis reports, etc. In order to illustrate the broad utility of MCnebula, we investigated a human-derived serum dataset for metabolomics analysis.
+A series of tools in the R packages was provided to facilitate downstream analysis in a MCnebula-featured way, including feature selection (statistical analysis of binary comparisons), homology tracing of top features, pathway enrichment analysis, heat map clustering analysis, spectral visualization analysis, chemical information query, and output analysis reports.
+The broad utility of MCnebula was illustrated, a human-derived serum dataset for metabolomics analysis.
 The results indicated that ‘Acyl carnitines’ were screened out by tracing structural classes of biomarkers which was consistent with the reference.
-We also investigated a plant-derived dataset of herbal E. ulmoides to achieve a rapid unknown compound annotation and discovery.
+A plant-derived dataset of herbal Eucommia ulmoides was investigated to achieve a rapid unknown compound annotation and discovery.

 Keywords: Mass spectrometry, visualization, chemical classes, identification, MCnebula